penguinpowernz/clai/README.md

 A **work-in-progress** chat CLI written in golang that can talk to Ollama (and others).

 The current status is that it is working with self hosted Ollama models.
 Tool use is working but has not been extensively tested.
+There are some slash commands as well like changing the current model.
 It is quite simple for now, and things are subject to change.

 <img width="862" height="259" alt="image" src="https://github.com/user-attachments/assets/bc5d3972-c985-46d4-8fff-eb8e9af64873" />